idxbroker/wordpress-plugin/idx-broker-platinum/readme.txt

 == Changelog ==

 = 1.3.0 =
-* Improved compatability with WP caching plugins fixing a bug that caused an API overage.
 * Simplified the Admin UI.
 * IDX Pages and Wrappers are now stored as custom post types no longer cluttering the Pages section of WordPress.
 You can still link to IDX pages as before through Appearance > Menus or via shortcodes.
-* Copying and Pasting the URL into Designs > Wrappers is no longer required for global wrappers.
+* Copying and Pasting the URL into Designs > Wrappers is no longer required for wrappers.
 Creating a Global Wrapper page now automatically updates your IDX pages to use the new Global Wrapper Page via the API.
+Additional Wrappers have a new interface for applying page wrappers.
 * Map Search Widget scripts are now only loaded when a map search widget is on the page speeding up the rest of your website.
 * This plugin now has its own Top Menu.
 Say goodbye to searching for plugin preferences in the Settings Menu.
 * The Admin page is now fully responsive allowing you easily to make WordPress changes from your mobile device.
+* Improved compatability with WP caching plugins fixing a bug that caused an API overage.

 = 1.2.4 =
 * Fixed bug where a Parse Error was displayed instead of a notification to upgrade the PHP version to higher than 5.2 when activating.